Genomon-Project/paplot-doc/about.rst

 Introduction
 ************************

-| Paplot is graph generater from analysis results of genome.
+| Paplot is graph generator from analysis results of genome.
 |
 | For example, you have such a text file by analyzing the genome.
 |